Smart Start Checking

 NOTE: YOU WILL NEED TO CALCULATE YOUR AVERAGE MONTHLY PAYROLL BEFORE FILLING OUT YOUR APPLICATION.

 Collect the following supporting documentation in order to assist in completing the PPP application.
 NOTE: More specifically to utilize in completing the Average Monthly Payroll field on the PPP application.

 Utilize these documents to calculate and support the Average Monthly Payroll input used for determining your eligible loan amount.

 Program rules, eligibility, reimbursements, approvals and other program material are NOT determined by Ripco Credit Union and are determined by SBA and/or the Federal Government.

 Collect documents verifying:

 Documentation Examples: Payroll records, W3s, IRS 940s or 941s, and Tax Returns

-Once you have completed and collected all documentation, you will transfer your document file to your Virtual StrongBox using It'sMe247.
+Once you have completed and collected all documentation, you will contact your loan representative at 715.365.4800 or transfer your document file to your Virtual StrongBox using It'sMe247.
 Watch the short video below for instructions.